1 888 263 2574

 Kempinski Hotel Ishtar Dead Sea – Opt 2

-You will be transferred from your hotel to Amman airport in a private vehicle
+Your chauffeur will drive you from your Dead Sea hotel to Amman airport in a private vehicle (Duration: 1hr)

 Amman